 Do not assume that your package works on all architectures.
 Do not

 assume that user submitted ebuilds will have correct

-they just copied from somewhere else.
+chances are they just copied from somewhere else.
 Do not assume that

 upstream's 'supported architectures' list is correct.
 Do not assume that

-because your code is written in Perl / Python / Java / whatever that it will run on other
+because your code is written in Perl / Python / Java / whatever that it will run

-there are multiple ABIs and byte orders to consider
+mips, for example, there are multiple ABIs and byte orders to

 o32 box may not work on